mtlynch/mtlynch.io/_posts/2018-12-04-retrofit-docker-gcs.md

 * A **Docker image** is the set of all files needed to run an app, including the operating system and all third-party dependencies.
 * A **Docker container** is the live environment in which a Docker image executes.

-For the purposes of this tutorial, you can think of Docker containers as lightweight virtual machines even though that's technically [not what they are](https://blog.docker.com/2016/03/containers-are-not-vms/).
+For this tutorial, you can think of Docker containers as lightweight virtual machines even though that's technically [not what they are](https://blog.docker.com/2016/03/containers-are-not-vms/).

 # Prerequisites